zhukovdm/Congo/README.md

+Please, note that the project is currently under construction.

 # Congo

-This project is a .NET implementation of the Congo board game.
+This project is a .NET implementation of the board game `Congo`.

 ## System requirements